gkggg/red-alert-2/README.md

 # red-alert-2
-a mod that adds useless gold
-if i edit this will it appear in the wip broswer hmmmmmmmm...
+a test mod that adds useless gold also adds a useless miner if i edit this will it appear in the wip broswer hmmmmmmmm... no